mdn/content/files/en-us/web/api/web_animations_api/using_the_web_animations_api/index.md

 ## See also

-- The [full suite of Alice in Wonderland demos](https://codepen.io/collection/nqNJvD) on CodePen for you to play with, fork, and share
+- The [full suite of Alice in Wonderland demos](https://codepen.io/collection/nqNJvD) on CodePen for you to play with, fork, and share.
-- [Animating like you just don't care with Element.animate](https://hacks.mozilla.org/2016/08/animating-like-you-just-dont-care-with-element-animate/) (2016)— a great article to read that explains more on the background of the Web Animations API, and why it is more performant than other web animation methods
+- [Animating like you just don't care with Element.animate](https://hacks.mozilla.org/2016/08/animating-like-you-just-dont-care-with-element-animate/) (2016) Explains the background of the Web Animations API and why it is more performant than other web animation methods.